 - 1. Performances will be judged from an entertainment standpoint, for theatrical and artistic qualities.

 Technical skating skills and difficulty will not be rewarded as such; however, skating must be the major element of the performance and be of sufficient quality to support the selected theatrical elements. - 2.
 Unintended falls, poorly executed skating elements and obvious losses of control will negatively affect the competitor's/team's marks. - 3.
 Jump difficulty is not rewarded in showcase; therefore, jumps, if choreographed, should be performed with style, flow and confidence. - 4.
-Theatrical elements evaluated will include are but not limited to: - a) Reflection of the musicality as it pertains to the concept of the program - b) Projection - c) Energy - d) Timing - e) Acting - f) Skating skills that relate to the music - g) Age appropriateness to skater - h) Use of props and scenery - i) Interaction (Duets and Ensembles only) - j) Note: Prolonged pauses to express lyrics are discouraged - 5.
+Theatrical elements evaluated will include are but not limited to: - a) Reflection of the musicality as it pertains to the concept of the program - b) Projection - c) Energy - d) Timing - e) Acting - f) Skating skills that relate to the music - g) Age appropriateness to skater - h) Use of props and scenery - i) Interaction (Duets and Ensembles only) - i) Note: Prolonged pauses to express lyrics are discouraged - 5.
 The 6.0 judging system will be used.
 One mark will be awarded by each judge for each performance.
 No technical skating mark will be awarded. - 6.
 Deductions will apply for negligence relating to: costumes, props, program times.
-If there is more than one infraction, each will be deducted from the single mark.
+If there is more than one infraction, each will be deducted from the single mark

 Deduction Description

--0.1 Hair or accessory falls to ice
+-0.1 Hair or accessory unintentionally falls to ice.

--1.0 Prohibited size or type of prop

--0.1 For each 10 seconds over maximum time
+-0.1 For each 10 seconds over maximum time.

+-1.0 Prohibited size or type of prop.

+-1.0 Wrong category entered, for example, a clearly dramatic program entered as light entertainment.